Redocly/redocly-cli/docs/configuration/reference/decorators.md

 ## Resources

 - Learn more about [decorators](../../decorators.md).
+- To build your own decorators, you can use [custom plugins](../../custom-plugins/index.md).
 - The [Redocly CLI cookbook](https://github.com/Redocly/redocly-cli-cookbook) is a great resource for learning and sharing decorators and custom plugins.